SaiKrishnaMohan053/E-Commerce_backend/README.md

 # E-Commerce Backend

-This is the backend API for a full-stack e-commerce application built for warehouse-based product ordering.
+This is the backend e-commerce application built for warehouse-based product ordering.
 It provides RESTful API endpoints for user authentication, admin management, and full product/order functionalities including flavored product handling, deal management, and S3-based image uploads.

 ---